-- 49 Recognition may be backdated to allow cohorts whose work has been reviewed as part of the recognition process to benefit from the decision.
-Such decisions must be fully documented, transparent and auditable. - 50 Licensees must place on the training provider or awarding institution a requirement to inform the Licensee of any major changes during the period of recognition that might affect the delivery of the specified programme outcomes. - 51 Programmes may be recognised which, at the time of application, do not have an output cohort.
-Licensees shall monitor the output of such programmes until such time as at least one cohort has completed the programme, and review their recognition accordingly. - 52 Renewal of recognition of a programme shall be by the same process as for initial recognition, unless there is in place an arrangement for continuing periodic audit and review which has been approved by the Registration Standards Committee.
-Such arrangements may involve evidence obtained by other bodies. - 53 Licensees shall notify the Engineering Council of all programmes recognised under this Registration Code, by listing them on the Engineering Council qualifications database.
+- The outcome of a recognition assessment of a programme (other than structured IPD) shall be one of the following: - The qualification or programme of learning is recognised as fully meeting the learning outcomes at the requisite level. - The qualification or programme of learning is recognised as partially meeting the learning outcomes at the requisite level. - Either of the above, and additionally that the programme fully or partially meets the competence requirement for the relevant category of UK-SPEC. - Either of the above, provided specified constraints are met and/or specified modifications are made within a set timetable.
+Licensees shall notify the Engineering Council about any constraints which would restrict the eligibility of award holders. - The qualification or programme of learning is not recognised. - 49 Programmes shall be recognised for a fixed period of not more than five years. - Where a programme has been recognised and its curriculum does not change during the five year period, recognition may be renewed if the Licensee is satisfied that it remains relevant and continues to meet the required standards. - Recognition may be extended by a maximum of one year, once only per recognition period. - 51 Recognition may be backdated to allow cohorts whose work has been reviewed as part of the recognition process to benefit from the decision.
+Recognition may not be backdated beyond the current accreditation period.
+Such decisions must be fully documented, transparent and auditable. - Licensees must place on the provider or awarding institution a requirement toinform the Licensee of any major changes during the period of recognition that might affect the delivery of the specified programme outcomes. - Programmes may be recognised which, at the time of application, do not have an output cohort.
+Licensees shall monitor the output of such programmes until such time as at least one cohort has completed the programme, and review their recognition accordingly. - Renewal of recognition of a programme shall be by the same process as for initial recognition, unless there is in place an arrangement for continuing periodic audit and review which has been authorised by the Registration Standards Committee.
+Such arrangements may involve evidence obtained by other bodies. - Licensees shall notify the Engineering Council of all programmes recognised under these Regulations, by listing them on the Engineering Council qualifications database.
 Licensees shall ensure that data they have listed on the qualifications database is current, complete and accurate.
-Where an addition to the database indicates recognition processes outside the terms of this Registration Code of Practice, the programme will be referred to Registration Standards Committee. - 54 If a Licensee decides to remove recognition from a programme before the end of the original recognition period, it shall alert the Engineering Council as early as possible in the decision-making process.
+Where an addition to the database indicates recognition processes outside the terms of these Regulations for Registration, the programme shall be referred to Registration Standards Committee. - If a Licensee decides to remove recognition from a programme before the end of the original recognition period, it shall alert the Engineering Council as early as possible in the decision-making process.
 In such instances, Licensees shall require that the affected awarding organisation or provider notifies individuals affected with an explanation of the support available to them, the implication of the decision for their future registration, and anything additional they must achieve to meet registration requirements.